seven-dev/seven-dev.github.io/index.markdown

 My name is João Neves.
 I am a curious individual with a passion for nature, space exploration, and science.

-While I don't care much about technology for its own sake, I value it for its ability to save time and achieve better and faster results through the automation of processes.
-This perspective has led me to focus more on Data Science lately, particularly Machine Learning, because I see it as a way of automating more complex processes.
+I value technology for its ability to save time and achieve better and faster results through the automation of processes.
+This perspective has led me to focus on Data Science, particularly Machine Learning, because I see it as a way of automating more complex processes.

 I see technology as a set of tools, and I am always willing to learn whatever tool I need to achieve the best results.
 For this reason, my professional experience has been a little bit all over the place: I have worked in areas such as virtual and augmented reality, Android and iOS programming, IoT, Machine Learning, Full-stack development and even Robotics, although I do not consider myself to be a master in any of them.